Heart Mountain Hay Farm

 ACREAGE AND OPERATIONS

-A majority of the deeded acreage is irrigated totaling 285 acres, 93 acres under a 2016 Valley pivot, with the balance of the deeded being creek bottom and homesite.
+A majority of the deeded acreage is irrigated totaling 285 acres.
 The current owner has operated the farm as a combination of a row crop and hay operation with winter cattle grazing.
 The current operator is averaging six-ton/acre of alfalfa.
 The acreage is perimeter fenced.

 Billings is also a major retail shopping destination for many and is also known for its outstanding medical facilities.
 The Logan International airport is just north of Billings.
 Powell, Wyoming is considered the “friendly spot” whether your visiting friends and family, shopping, on vacation, or looking to relocate.
 Nestled in the Big Horn Basin of northwest Wyoming, surrounded by the Pryor and Absaroka Mountain ranges, Powell is a recreational paradise with many big town amenities.
 The Park County School District #1 encompasses a large geographical area and includes Powell, Clark, Garland and Ralston.